 Services that are covered for you What you must pay when you get these services Nursing hotline (Remote Access Technologies) Members have access to a toll free nurse line to speak directly to a registered nurse who will help answer health-related questions.
 Call our Member Services at 1-877-336-2069 to connect. \$0 copay for nursing hotline service.
 Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 Prior authorization and referral may be required.
 There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
 Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization and referral may be required.
-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies (therapeutic radiological services) Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization and referral may be required. \$0 copay for Medicare-covered services.

+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies (therapeutic radiological services) Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
 All components of blood are covered beginning with the first pint used.
-Other outpatient diagnostic tests (some examples of other diagnostic tests include basal metabolism readings, electroencephalograms, electrocardiograms, respiratory function tests, cardiac evaluations, allergy tests, and psychological tests). \$0 copay for Medicare-covered x-rays. \$0 copay for Medicare-covered diagnostic radiological services. \$0 copay for Medicare-covered therapeutic radiological services. \$0 copay for Medicare-covered surgical supplies, splints, casts, and other devices. \$0 copay for Medicare-covered laboratory tests and blood services. \$0 copay for Medicare-covered laboratory tests and blood services.
-Prior authorization and referral may be e required.
+Other outpatient diagnostic tests (some examples of other diagnostic tests include basal metabolism readings, electroencephalograms, electrocardiograms, respiratory function tests, cardiac evaluations, allergy tests, and psychological tests).
+Prior authorization and referral may be e required. get these services \$0 copay for Medicare-covered x-rays at a participating physician office or a free- standing diagnostic/ambulatory center. \$15 copay for Medicare-covered x-rays at a hospital facility as an outpatient service. \$0 copay for Medicare-covered diagnostic radiological services at a participating physician office or a free-standing diagnostic/ ambulatory center. \$15 copay for Medicare-covered diagnostic radiological services at a participating physician office or a free-standing diagnostic radiological services at a hospital facility as an outpatient service. \$0 copay for Medicare-covered therapeutic radiological services at a participating physician office or a free-standing diagnostic/ ambulatory center. \$15 copay for Medicare-covered therapeutic radiological services at a hospital facility as an outpatient service.
+10% of the total cost for Medicare-covered surgical supplies, splints, casts, and other devices. \$0 copay for Medicare-covered laboratory tests and blood services. \$0 copay for Medicare-covered other outpatient diagnostic tests at a participating physician office or a free-standing diagnostic/ ambulatory center. \$15 copay for Medicare-covered other outpatient diagnostic tests at a hospital facility as an outpatient service.